takogames/Tonyverse-keyboard/README.md

+# this board currently has no firmware, because i never made it, use at your own risk
+- instead, try bbsteno from mechwild.

 # What is tonyverse?

 Tonyverse is a new budget stenography keyboard, designed to be the best bang-for-your-buck for new steno users.